 $ cd my-project/ $ composer require logger

-If you execute that command in a Symfony application which doesn't use Flex,
+If you run that command in a Symfony application which doesn't use Flex, you'll

-name.
-However, if the application has Symfony Flex installed, that command
+However, if the application has Symfony Flex installed, that command installs

 This is possible because lots of Symfony packages/bundles define "recipes",